 Table of Contents

-If you are thinking about using bulk SMS to engage with your customers, you should know that you can apply for the alphanumeric sender ID!
+Are you thinking about using bulk SMS messages to engage your customers?
+You should apply for the alphanumeric sender ID!
 It replaces a standard mobile number with a chosen name, e.g., your brand or business name.
 Although the customers won’t be able to reply to such messages, branded SMS have indisputable advantages.
 Find out how to use sender IDs.

-In some cases, a random number would be perfectly enough since you can include the company name in the body text.
-Just keep in mind the 160 character limit of a text!
+In some cases, a random number would be perfectly enough, since you can include the company name in the body content.
+Just keep in mind the 160-character limit of a text!
 Nevertheless, if you take relationship building seriously, you should consider your sender ID a more elegant and practical solution.

-Sender ID (alternatively called SMS sender name) is a string of up to 11 alphanumeric characters that entirely replace a telephone number.
+The sender ID (or SMS sender name) is a string of up to 11 alphanumeric characters that entirely replaces a telephone number.
 The feature’s primary purpose is to verify and legitimate the communication and thus confirm the message sender as a responsible party.

 - All sender IDs are verified by the SMSAPI staff.

-- Please contact your SMSAPI account manager to confirm the availability of the feature in the desired destination.
+- Please address your SMSAPI account manager to confirm the feature’s availability in the desired destination.

 How to send an SMS with a company name?

 Acquiring a sender ID is easy, yet we require proof of legitimate use.
 The feature is available to all registered customers of the SMSAPI portal.
 We do not charge for the sender IDs.
-In some countries, though, authorities might charge for the registration of an SMS sender name.
+Please note, that in some countries, though, authorities might charge for registering an SMS sender name.

 Sender name verification

-Due to the security measures, we do our best to confirm the credibility of all sender IDs.
-Consequently, they will be confirmed only during the working hours of our office (Monday – Friday, 08-17 CET).
+Due to security concerns, we do our best to confirm the credibility of all sender IDs.
+Consequently, we will confirm them only during the working hours of our office (Monday – Friday, 08-17 CET).
 To speed up the approval and registration process, we highly recommend choosing a sender name that relates directly to your company name.
 If you are sending SMS messages for your clients, you should provide a statement from them in which they agree to use their company names as the SMS sender names.

 Not all countries allow text messages with a brand name instead of a phone number.
 Authorities approving sender names in certain countries will also ask to provide examples of text messages meant to be sent from a given sender name.
-Please also keep in mind that it might take up to one month to approve your sender ID, so plan ahead.
+Please also keep in mind that in certain cases, it might take up to one month to approve your sender ID, so plan ahead.
 As per usual, mail or chat with your consultant for more details.

 How to choose the sender ID?

 A sender ID should consist of the brand name.
 Alternatively, it can describe the purpose of the communication.
-The reason to be specific about your identity and purpose are self-explanatory.
+The reasons to be specific about your identity and purpose are self-explanatory.
 It’s a best practice to be unambiguous, so your recipients identify the message as trustworthy.

 - lowercase: a-z